crdunn97/cARd/README.md

 Senior Project

-Chris Dunn, Carlos Ramos, Trung Nguyen, Sunny Koung
+Chris Dunn, Carlos Ramos

 Advisor: Dr. Yin

+To use: Download project and install to phone using unity engine.
+Marker image is saved within assets folder.